riceissa/breathing/doc.md

 - Straining for air clears air hunger?
 Yes/No/Helps but doesn't eliminate air hunger
 - Nose feels blocked or there is a feeling of resistance in the nose?
 Yes/No
-- Happens when trying to fall asleep?
-Yes/No
+- Happens as one is falling asleep?
+Yes, all the time/Yes, but not all the time/No
 - Started when doing a breath hold?
 Yes/No
 - Started when trying to exercise?
 Yes/No
 - Started when trying to mentally exert?
 Yes/No